SRALee12/DecentralBank/decentralbank.md

-reserve_ratio = 20 // 20% of total ETH deposited into this branch must always remain in the contract interest_rate = 2 // 2%, the current interest rate paid yearly to depositors of ETH (calculated paid per block) bond_interest_rate = 1 // 1%, the current interest rate paid yearly to bond token holders on top of the coupon (calculated per block)
+reserve_ratio = 20 // 20% of total ETH deposited into this branch must always remain in the contract interest_rate = 2 // 2%, the current interest rate paid yearly to depositors of ETH (calculated paid per block) bond_interest_rate = 1 // 1%, the current interest rate paid yearly to bond token holders on top of the coupon (calculated per block) bank_fee = .2 // .2%, the global transaction fee decentral bank charges for transacting in its currency.
+The fee is burned.

 -----public functions-----